-- a) Place patient in position of comfort. - b) Assess and treat for shock, if indicated.
+- a) Place patient in position of comfort. - b) Assess and treat for shock, if indicated. - c) Continuously monitor airway and reassess vital signs every 5 minutes.

 - d) Establish IV access with LR. - e) If patient is hemodynamically unstable: initiate transcutaneous pacing (TCP). - f) If TCP is unsuccessful or not available, administer atropine: